 Param rules:

 The subparameter Param is optional and only legal with the File_IBIS-ISS subparameter documented below.
-Param is illegal with the File_TS or File_TS0 subparameter documented below.
+Param is illegal with the File_TS subparameter documented below.
 Param shall be followed by three arguments: an unquoted string argument giving the name of the parameter to be passed into the IBIS-ISS subcircuit, a reserved word for the parameter format, and one numerical value or one string value (surrounded by double quotes) for the parameter value to be passed into the IBIS-ISS subcircuit.

 The numerical value rules follow the scaling conventions in Section 3.2, “SYNTAX RULES”.
 The EDA tool is responsible for translating IBIS specified parameters into IBIS-ISS parameters.
 For example, 1 megaohm, would be represented as 1M in Param value according to the Section 3 rules, but would be converted by the EDA tool to case-insensitive 1meg (1X is not recommended) or 1E6 for IBIS-ISS use.
 Quoted string parameters in IBIS are converted to the string parameter syntax in IBIS-ISS subcircuits.
 For example, the Param value "typ.s2p" would be converted to str('typ.s2p') in IBIS-ISS subcircuits.